Angel-O/globeapp/README.md

 # globeapp
 just messing around the Play! framework and Scala.js.
 The result?
 A little web app based on mobile apps.

+#### Notes
-Note: the UI project is a Scala.js experiment to turn Biding.scala into a reactive component based library: not expecting you to understand everything :)
+- the UI project is a Scala.js experiment to turn Biding.scala into a reactive component based library: not expecting you to understand everything :)
+- this README file is still a WIP...

 ## Tech stack